Dolomites Alta Via 1 South

 This traditional mountain hut is run and maintained by the Sala family.
 Nestled between the towering peaks of Monte Pelmo and Monte Civetta, it offers a peaceful alpine retreat.
 The refuge combines traditional Dolomitic charm with modern comforts.
 In the excellent restaurant you can enjoy the traditional Ladin cuisine.

-A rewarding day awaits as you cross lush pastures with views to Monte Pelmo (3,168m), a more accessible option follows a pleasant and peaceful track which then ascends to Rifugio Coldai (2,132m).
+A rewarding day awaits as you cross lush pastures with views to Monte Pelmo (3,168m), while following a pleasant and peaceful track which then ascends to Rifugio Coldai (2,132m).

 Stroll around Lago Coldai and up to a small pass before you drop down into the valley with views of Lago di Alleghe.
 Ahead you’ll reach the mountain pass, Forcella di Col Rean.
-The path to Rifugio Vazzoler (1,714m) brings you over several passes as you skirt by the Civetta massif.
+The path to Rifugio Vazzoler (1,714m) ascends as you skirt by the Civetta massif.

 Photogenic Rifugio Vazzoler, with its red roof and shutters, also has an impressive alpine botanical garden.
 The charming mountain hut is nestled at 1,714 meters on the southern slopes of Monte Civetta, in the Agordino region of the Dolomites.
 Surrounded by towering rock formations like Torre Venezia and Torre Trieste, it offers a serene and picturesque setting.